mavryk-network/mavryk-protocol/docs/shell/dal.rst

 ^^^^^^^^

-The *Data-Availability Layer* (DAL) enables users to publish blobs of data outside of the Tezos Layer 1 (L1) blocks.
+The *Data-Availability Layer* (DAL) enables users to publish blobs of data outside of the Mavryk Layer 1 (L1) blocks.
 A blob (for “binary large object”) is a piece of data in binary form.
-While the primary use case for these blobs is to store Layer 2 (L2) operations for Tezos smart rollups, it is important to note that the DAL is more generic and could be used for other use cases in the future.
+While the primary use case for these blobs is to store Layer 2 (L2) operations for Mavryk smart rollups, it is important to note that the DAL is more generic and could be used for other use cases in the future.